-TRACK CONDUCT
+7. TRACK CONDUCT

-Speed Limit
+7.1 Speed Limit

-- Speedometers are mandatory and ALL competing vehicles shall observe a maximum speed of 60 km/h during all on track activities. - The maximum speed in the pit lane is 10 km/h. - Vehicles detected exceeding 60km/h will have the lap immediately voided. - Voided laps will be displayed on the results display system, but not counted towards a team's final total.
+Speedometers are mandatory and ALL competing vehicles shall observe a maximum speed of 60 kilometres per hour during practice and the trial, and 10kph in pit lane.

+Vehicles detected exceeding 60km/h at any point will have the lap immediately voided.
+Voided laps will be displayed on the results display system but not counted towards a teams total.